 We conclude this subsection with the following summary.
-Given any two linearly independent solutions that span the 2--dimensional screen space of a thin null bundle, its cross--sectional area can be determined through eq.~(\ref{eq:X-section-detQ}).
-The wavefront curvature matrix, $\mathbf{\Gamma}$, can be obtained through eq.~(\ref{eq:Gamma_defn}) where $\mathbf{Q}$ and $\mathbf{P}$ are defined in eqs.~(\ref{eq:Q_defn}) and (\ref{eq:P_matrix_defn}) respectively.
-The principal curvatures of the wavefront, $\Lambda _+$ and $\Lambda _-$ can then be obtained via the diagonalization procedure of $\mathbf{\Gamma}$.
+Given any two linearly independent solutions that span the 2-dimensional screen space of a thin null bundle, its cross-sectional area can be determined through (\ref{eq:X-section-detQ}).
+The wavefront curvature matrix, $\mathbf{\Gamma}$, can be obtained through (\ref{eq:Gamma_defn}) where $\mathbf{Q}$ and $\mathbf{P}$ are defined in (\ref{eq:Q_defn}) and (\ref{eq:P_matrix_defn}) respectively.
+The principal curvatures of the wavefront, $\Lambda _-$ and $\Lambda _+$ can then be obtained via the diagonalization procedure of $\mathbf{\Gamma}$.

-In the next subsection, we remind how the cross--sectional area of a bundle and the wavefront curvature matrix are related to the cosmological distances and the power conservation in the bundle.
+In the next subsection, we remind how the cross-sectional area of a bundle and the wavefront curvature matrix are related to the cosmological distances and the power conservation in the bundle.